 Manufactured and engineered in the U.S., the Theradome helmet penetrates the scalp at a depth of 3 to 5 mm and deposits an optimal amount of energy at the base of hair follicles.
 This allows hair cells to absorb the energy they need to grow into healthy hair follicles.
 With a wavelength optimized for hair growth, the Theradome also ensures that new hair is born with a healthier, longer hair growth cycle.

-So laser light does not directly reduce DHT, but rather focuses on restoring hair cells to a healthy state through an alternate pathway.
+So laser light does not directly remove DHT from the scalp, but rather focuses on restoring hair cells to a healthy state through an alternate pathway.
 In simpler terms, an effective, 100% natural way of feeding energy to hair follicles is put into place to counter the toxic presence of DHT.